 In the daily “performance” of living, we all compose our own experiences in real life in real time.
 A coherent performance of group improvisation, however, is a complex task that must be informed by rigorous physical investigation and shared inquiry as a part of a group.

 Like You Mean It approaches the classroom/studio as a site for the collaborative exchange of ideas, opinions, perspectives, experiences, and knowledge.
 We work to create a community; then we create in that community.
-Improvising dancers bring the body into situations, which are beyond the control of any one individual and the responsibility of the group to enliven through their collective choreographic rigor.
+Improvising dancers bring the body into situations, which are beyond the control of any one individual.
+Performers then become responsible for enlivening unfolding scenarios through their collective choreographic rigor.
 Ultimately, we coax the group to engage in a shared endeavor to initiate, build, transform, and interrupt emergent events in service to an unfolding dance.

-Like You Mean It addresses improvisational dance-making from our multiple perspectives, modeling a meeting place of our values that becomes richer at their intersection.
+Like You Mean It models a meeting place of our values that becomes richer at their intersection.
 We expand that attitude to include the shifting identities of dancers’ moving selves.
-It is our hope that through this kind of work in improvisation, dancers we work with may contextualize their improvisational experiences to inform their own interests and particular practices as dance artists.
+We hope that through this work, dancers will contextualize their improvisational experiences to inform their own interests and particular practices as dance artists.